You know you need to have a great credit score. But how can you get your credit score for free?

 Here are some of the sites that offer access to free scores if you sign up for a service:

 - TransUnion: TransUnion offers a free 7-day trial that includes credit monitoring and unlimited acces to a credit score.
 Be sure to cancel within seven days, though, or your credit card will be charged a monthly fee of $16.95.
 See all of your data in one dashboard t monitor your credit.
 You will also get personalized analysis of your debt and credit.
-Click to sign up for their free trial here.
+Click to sign up for their $1 offer here.

 - Equifax: Equifax has a suite of products that offer up everything from credit report monitoring to ID theft assistance and insurance to privacy monitoring; and of course your credit score as well.
 The plans range from $17.95 (Basic) to $29.99 (Family), per month.
 Click here for their products.

 - GoFreeCredit: GoFreeCredit, offers up a free 14-day trial membership.
 After that the monthly fee is $17.99.
 You get daily monitoring of your Equifax, Experian, and TransUnion credit files and alerts and alerts to key changes to your account.

 - FreeCreditScore: Again, a seven-day trial is included, and you get access to your credit score from FreeCreditScore.
 The monthly fee is $14.95.

 - IdentityLookout: It’s not exactly free, since it will cost you $1, but IdentityLookout offers a seven-day trial to give it a go, and allows you access to your credit information.
 This is a service offered by Experian.